NeverWitness/self-from-coupled-predictive-loops/docs/en/predictions.md

 Potential directions for empirical testing include:

-* Manipulation of prediction error
+* Manipulating prediction error
-* Modification of temporal integration windows
+* Altering temporal integration windows
-* Intervention in neural synchrony
+* Intervening in neural synchronization
-* Control of behavioral uncertainty
+* Controlling behavioral uncertainty

 ---

 ## 13. Summary

-The predictive structure of this model is characterized by:
+The predictions of this model are characterized by:

-* Dependence on structural variables
+* Being grounded in structural variables
-* Translability into experimental designs
+* Being translatable into experimental designs
-* Capacity to differentiate between competing theories
+* Being capable of distinguishing between competing theories

-The central claim is:
+Core idea:

-> Variations in self and experience can be explained by changes in continuity, prediction, and coupling structures.
+> Changes in self and experience can be explained by variations in continuity, prediction, and coupling structures.

----

-*Note: This document presents an initial set of predictions and will be refined as the theory develops.*